Celebrate your achievement with fellow graduates, family, and friends

 Seating

-Guests will be seated in the bleachers above the graduates.
 Volunteers and staff will be available to help direct you to the proper location.
 Seating is first-come, first-served.
-There is accessible seating available at the top of the bleachers which can be accessed by elevator.

 Photos

-You are welcome to take photos from your seat in the bleachers.
-However, guests are not permitted to enter the floor area during the formal portion of the ceremony.
-There will be a photographer taking photos from the floor and photos will be accessible for all graduates and guests.
+You are welcome to take photos from your seat.
+However, guests are not permitted to approach the stage during the formal portion of the ceremony.
+There will be a photographer taking photos, which will be accessible for all graduates and guests following the event.

 Children

-Children are welcome to attend, however we do not recommend bringing young children under the age of six.
+Due to limited seating, children over the age of six can attend as part of the two guest maximum.
+It is not recommended to bring children under the age of six.
 Children will be expected to remain seated during the ceremony and have adult supervision.
 Out of respect for other guests we request that children are taken outside if they become distressed during the ceremony so as not to disturb the proceedings.
 Childcare is not provided.

 After the ceremony